-The third pillar, 'Risk' largely is fresh work for us.
-We will integrate climate-related and ESG risks into the firm's risk management framework, evaluating and mitigating risks associated with ESG factors.
+The third pillar, 'Risk' is where we integrate climate-related and ESG risks into the firm's risk management framework, evaluating and mitigating risks associated with ESG factors.

 6. Our process for

 identifying and

 assessing climate-

 related risks

 We assess risk across two sections; transitional and physical.